this-isnt-me/ogPypeline/docs/source/wellcontrolformulas.rst

    * - gradient_units
      - gradient units (String)

-This function calculates the maximum controllable influx height based on the maximum allowable shut in casing pressure.
+This function calculates the maximum controllable influx height based on the maximum allowable shut-in casing pressure.
 The function takes in three value inputs(Integers or Floats) and two units inputs(Strings).
 To see the range of pressure units that can be input into the function see the Pressure units section under General Conversions.
 To see the range of pressure gradient units that can be input into the function see the Pressure Gradient units section under Drilling Conversions.
 The function returns a dictionary of different height units and values, to see the range of depth units returned see the example code below or the Length units section under General Conversions.
 .. code:: python

    # Example Code